It's time to reimagine the future of Polson Park

 Future Phases - Revitalization Plan Development

 Building on the base information and framework established in Phase 1, the next phases of the project will include the preparation of concept designs for the park supported by preliminary cost estimates and phasing strategies.
-Community engagement will continue in this phase to gather feedback to review draft concepts, offer feedback and to further refine the plan together with Council consideration.
+Community engagement will continue in this phase to review draft concepts and provide feedback to further refine the plan, alongside Council consideration.